While deconstructions often end up darker, edgier, sadder, and more cynical than the normal version, there is no reason they have to be.

 But I also mean she will literally do this within the same work.
 Like in her novel, The Dispossessed, which contains that most Le Guin–ish of moments, occurring somewhere near the ending.
 Up till then, the novel has been alternating its chapters between a semi-utopian colonized moon, on which flourishes a communal-anarchic society, and the highly capitalist, consumerist planet which that moon orbits.
-The two celestial bodies coexist in an uneasy political relationship, and the planet is so obviously a metaphor for our own world during the time of the novel’s writing – even to the point of having an American superpower expy and a Soviet superpower expy in planet’s global-political mix – whereas the anarchic moon is very clearly a reconsructionist critique of American capitalism: a presentation of alternatives, with its own set of unique benefits and unique problems.
-(The whole novel after all is Le Guin in full-on reconstructionist mode.)
+The two celestial bodies coexist in an uneasy political relationship, and the planet is so obviously a metaphor for our own world during the time of the novel’s writing (even to the point of having an American superpower expy and a Soviet superpower expy in the planet’s global-political mix).
+Meanwhile, the anarchic moon is a clear reconstructionist critique of American capitalism: a presentation of alternatives, with its own set of unique benefits and unique problems.
+(The whole novel is Le Guin in full-on reconstructionist mode, really.)

-So, no need to spell out the metaphor.
+So no need to spell out the metaphor.

 Nothing like a candid ecological extinction of Earth to frame a political metaphor in a fuller context.

 But whether I am excited by the poetry in some of her best fiction, or thrilled by the genuine sci-fi-ness of “making the familiar seem strange and the strange familiar” in some of her best work, I am always grateful for her commitment to empathy.
 To the hard work she engages in, for the sake of empathy.
 And to the alternatives it proposes.

 In the end, it is easier to deconstruct.
 You are not risking anything.

-And, you know, I think that a reconstructionist attitude is about as genuinely “hard” sci-fi as you can get.
-“Hard sci-fi” is not a term I have ever been particularly invested in, but genuine reconstruction, in fiction, is an attitude that seems to me to mirror those values, goals, and ideals which are baked into the founding motors of the sci-fi genre, and the motors of scientific thought.
+And, you know, I think a reconstructionist attitude is about as genuinely “hard” sci-fi as you can get.
+“Hard sci-fi” is not a term I’ve ever been particularly invested in, but genuine reconstruction, in fiction, is an attitude that seems to me to mirror those values, goals, and ideals which are baked into the founding motors of the sci-fi genre, and the motors of scientific thought.
 Regardless of how the term “hard sci-fi” is ordinarily used.